Spaqin/spaq-in/src/posts/ttartisan-27mm-pancake.md

 # Looks and ergonomics

 You can get it in either black or titanium colors - the difference on photos wasn't particularly visible, so I went with titanium.
 In reality, the difference is quite obvious - I think, I haven't seen the black one.
-Titanium is certainly a better match with silver Fuji cameras, but it still works very well on black ones.
+Titanium, or I'd rather call it graphite, is certainly a better match with silver Fuji cameras, but it still works very well on black ones.

 I've heard it's thicker than the Fuji 27 - and it does stick out from X-S10's grip, but not much.
-I'd still call it "coat-pocketable", with the size of the camera being the biggest issue.
+I'd still call it "coat-pocketable", with the size of the camera body being the biggest issue.

 Certainly a handsome lens otherwise.
-The included hood presents nicely, and it's all metail build.
+The included hood presents nicely, and it's all metal build.
 Light, but solid.
-No weather resistance seal, but none of my cameras do, and neither do I really care.
+No weather resistance gasket, but none of my cameras have WR anyway, and neither do I really care.

 The aperture ring has clicks every third of a stop, from f2.8 to f16.
 I love clicks, but what I don't love about it is how narrow it is.
-The grippy part also takes a really small portion of the lens, and moving it outside the grippy parts is rather difficult!
-I'm really tempted to get a focusing tab, and put it on the bottom.
+The grippy part also takes a really small portion of the ring, maybe a fifth in total, and moving it outside the grippy parts is rather difficult!
+I'm really tempted to get a focusing tab, and put it on the bottom, so I could set the aperture more easily.

 A workaround would be putting it into A mode - and on X-S10, that means with "A" on the PASM dial, that I can control the aperture with the front command dial.
 Better than getting my hands around it, if the camera is by my eye.

 The focusing ring, on the other hand, is much wider.
 Of course, with the lens being autofocus, it does not make much sense.
 It does turn smoothly and in manual focus mode allows to set focus precisely.

-The lens cap is small - and along with the similarly small 39mm hood, fell from my hands onto the asphalt few times - but they're sturdy enough, I can't see any marks.
+The lens cap is small - and along with the similarly small 39mm hood, fell from my hands onto the asphalt few times already - but they're sturdy enough, I can't see any marks.
 The lens cap is smartly designed, so you can use it both without the hood (39mm), or with it installed (where the entrance hole is smaller).

 # Image quality